-UB’s Arthur A. Schomburg Fellowship Program is sponsored by New York State and offers support for students in doctoral and master’s level programs across the university who can demonstrate that they would contribute to the diversity of the student body, especially those who can demonstrate that they have overcome a disadvantage or other impediment to success in higher education.
-Students in the program have outstanding academic credentials which contribute to an impressive graduation and retention rate of close to eighty percent.
-Since its inception in 1987, over 500 academically talented students have received support through this Fellowship program.
+UB’s Arthur A. Schomburg Fellowship Program is sponsored by New York State and offers support for newly admitted students in doctoral and master’s level programs across the university who would contribute to the diversity of the student body, especially those who can demonstrate that they have overcome a disadvantage or other impediment to success in higher education.
+Students are nominated by their academic department to be considered for the fellowship.
+Schomburg Fellows have outstanding academic credentials which contribute to an impressive graduation and retention rate of close to eighty percent.

 Recipients of support through the Arthur Alfonso Schomburg Graduate Fellowship who are not appointed to a teaching, research or graduate assistantship (i.e. "Priority 3" Fellows) are required to complete an academic, research, or service practicum during the period in which they receive funding.
 Master's level fellowship recipients must complete one semester of practicum, while doctoral level fellows are required to complete two semesters.